List of goalkeepers with 100 or more Premier League clean sheets

 In association football, a goalkeeper is said to "keep a clean sheet" if they prevent their opponents scoring any goals during an entire match.
-Since the Premier League's formation at the start of the 1992–93 season, 16 goalkeepers have managed to keep 100 or more clean sheets in the Premier League.
+Since the Premier League's formation at the start of the 1992–93 season, 17 goalkeepers have managed to keep 100 or more clean sheets in the Premier League.

 Peter Schmeichel was the first goalkeeper to keep 100 clean sheets and Petr Čech is the only player to keep 200. Čech also took the fewest games to reach 100 clean sheets, holds the record for most clean sheets kept in a single season, with 24.
 The record for consecutive clean sheets is held by Edwin van der Sar, who went 14 games without conceding in 2008–09 for Manchester United.

 The first goalkeepers to keep a clean sheet in the Premier League were Tim Flowers and Ian Walker on the opening day of the inaugural season, in a 0–0 draw between Southampton and Tottenham Hotspur; all other goalkeepers conceded that day.
 Each year, the goalkeeper who keeps the most clean sheets during the Premier League season is awarded the Premier League Golden Glove award.
 First presented in 2004–05, nine goalkeepers have won the award, with Joe Hart and Petr Čech sharing the record for most wins, with four.

+Of the still active players in the Premier League, Łukasz Fabiański and Alisson are closest to joining the 100 Club with 92 and 94 clean sheets respectively.
+The West Ham United goalkeeper has done it for three clubs (13 for Arsenal, 39 for Swansea City and 40 for West Ham), while Alisson's all for The Reds.